elba7r/system-v9/erpnext/docs/user/manual/en/accounts/purchase-invoice.md

 on the invoice at posting date.

 #### Update Stock
-The **Update Stock** checkbox should be checked if you want ERPNext to automatically update your inventory.
+The **Update Stock** checkbox should be checked if you want Revalue ERP to automatically update your inventory.
 Consequently, there will be no need for a Delivery Note.

 #### Accounting Impact